saifalibaig/Crop-Yield-Prediction/README.md

 # 🌾 Crop Yield Prediction using Machine Learning

 ## 📌 Project Overview
 Agriculture is a key sector in when it comes to our country, and predicting crop production can help optimize **resource allocation, yield forecasting, and policy-making**.
-In this project, I used historical crop production data to build **predictive models** that estimate crop yield and production based on features like **State, District, Crop, Season, Area, and Year**.
+In this project, I used historical crop production data to build **predictive models** that estimate crop yield based on features like **State, District, Crop, Season, Area, and Year**.

 Accurate crop prediction can help in **agriculture planning, resource optimization, and policy-making**.